amuammarzein/amuammarzein/README.md

 - 👯 I’m looking to collaborate on projects that are using PHP & Javascript.
 - 🌱 I’m currently learning JavaScript and mathematics required for ML and Data Science.
 - :pencil2: I write blogs on karyastudio.com/blog on free days.
-- :musical_note: I love to hear country music.
+- :musical_note: I love to hear pop & ambyar music 😂.

 ### Let's Connect :coffee: